hackebrot/turtle/cmd/turtle/README.md

-  category    Print all emojis of the category help        Help about any command keyword     Print all emojis with the keyword search      Print emojis with a name that contains the search string version     Print the version number of turtle
+  category    Print all emojis of the category help        Help about any command keyword     Print all emojis with the keyword list        Print a list of values from the turtle library search      Print emojis with a name that contains the search string version     Print the version number of turtle